whole-tale/deploy-single-node/README.md

 # Whole Tale Single-Node Installation

-This repo contains scripts requires to run a full instance of the Whole Tale platform on a single system.
+This repo contains scripts required to run a full instance of the Whole Tale platform on a single system.
 This repo is based on https://github.com/whole-tale/deploy-dev, which is used to deploy development instances.

 ## Prerequisites
+Instructions for these are listed below:
 * **Wildcard DNS**: You must have a preconfigured wildcard domain (e.g., `*.wholetale.org`) and IP address.
 To use this repo, your DNS provider must be supported by [Let's Encrypt](https://go-acme.github.io/lego/dns/index.html) to automatically obtain wildcard TLS certificates.
 Cloudflare is strongly recommended.
 * **Globus App**: You must register a Globus App to use Globus Authentication
 * **ORCID App**: You must register an ORCID App to publish tales

 ## System Requirements